its-justus/pizza-parlor/README.md

 # React Pizza Parlor

+# Archive Notice
+I am archiving this repo as it has not seen any updates since it's completion.
+Feel free to fork as you wish.
+- Ian

 The purpose of this application is to simulate a website in which customers can select pizzas from a menu, enter in their information, and then review their order and information before checkout.
 NOTE: this does NOT include actual money transfer functionality.
 Please enter personal information at your own risk.